 Your first thought in a car accident will probably be the safety of you, your passengers and anyone else involved in the crash.
 After checking to see if everyone is ok and taking initial safety precautions, most drivers in the U.S. will want to determine who is at fault.
 This is primarily a result of our at-fault insurance system.

 Most states, including Oklahoma, Texas and Arkansas, are at-fault car insurance states.
 This means that whoever is found to have caused the auto accident will be financially liable for all damages and injuries resulting from the accident.
 In some cases, the fault can be split among both or several drivers.
-If you're looking for an experienced personal injury attorney in Tulsa contact the Edwards Law Firm today to set up a free legal consultation.
+If you’re looking for an experienced personal injury lawyer in Tulsa, contact the Edwards Law Firm today to set up a free legal consultation.